etienneschalk/scientific-data-viewer/docs/rfc/README.md

 - [x] Command to show settings
 - [x] Add a `xr.show_versions()` at the end for troubleshooting
 - [x] Add the python interpreter path inside the Troubleshooting section
+- [x] Refresh button not working on error page (hide it!)
+- [x] Merge display logic for datatree and dataset
+- [x] Lost live reload for static assets which is annoying
+- [x] Use resolveEnvironment
+- [x] Fix tab flickering
+- [x] HIGHLY NEEDED open file via Ctrl+P should trigger SDV!!!
+- [x] Add a timeout before showing the error for "Error in ui-1.getDataInfo: Python environment not ready..."
+- [x] Possibility to zoom in the matplotlib PNG plot directly from the SDV View
+- [x] Ctrl+Shift+T is broken
+- [x] Make light theme svg icon
+- [x] Simplify HTML and TEXT section (only groups)
+- [x] DO NOT FORGET TO UPDATE CHANGELOG
+- [x] Collapse by default Data Groups when opening
+- [x] Fix bug where clicking on text repr in treeview scroll to tree repr
+- [x] Plot control not in details
+- [x] Cache mechanism for treeviews

 ## Issue Categories